tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * Now you are ready to start using Colab.

-Type the following command in the first cell, and click on the _Run_ button or press `SHIFT` + `ENTER` on your keyboard to execute the code in the cell.
+Type the following command in the first cell, and click on the _Run_ button, or press `SHIFT` + `ENTER` on your keyboard to execute the code in the cell.

   ```python
   print("Hello Colab!")